-Homer and Deerheart Lakes Trail is a 4.9 mile moderately trafficked out and back trail located near Greenville, CA that features a lake and is rated as moderate.
+Homer and Deerheart Lakes Trail is a 4.9 mile moderately trafficked out and back trail located near Greenville, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.

 The first lake you encounter is Homer Lake.
 It plays a role in local Maidu mythology, so the Forest Service blocked the access road according to tribal leaders request.
 From the road end at Homer the trail continues to Hidden and Deerheart Lakes.
 National Forest land.
 Open to camping and backpacking.

 The road was blocked off so we could not get to the actual starting point of the hike.
 We ended up walking the 2 miles in to the starting point but the peak was still a long ways off.
 However, there was a small lake nearby that had a trail leading to it and was a nice spot for lunch.